julienGautier77/princeton/README.md

 # princeton

-princeton camera control is an user interface lto control ropper scientifics camera (PIXIS,MTE)
+princeton camera control is an user interface to control ropper scientifics camera (PIXIS,MTE)

 it use picam library inspired from : https://github.com/ddietze/Py-Hardware-Support.git